Alpaca-kun/Script-to-organize-compressed-files/README.md

 ## Description
 Sometimes I get files compressed in .rar ~~WHY~~.
 But .rar is a limited file format to work on the Linux.
-Soon I created a particular script on Bash that searches for .rar files, uncompress them and re-compress into .zip format.
+So I created a particular script on Bash that searches for .rar files, uncompress them and re-compress into .zip format.

 The detailed function of the script is: